Camillelib/Art_Classifying_Project/README.md

 <div>The dataset contains information about 50 painters, more than 8000 images of paintings,  their genre and is classified per painter.</div>

 * Ranking painters per number of paintings
-On the 50 represented painters, the 3 painters with the most paintings in this dataset are Vincent Van Gogh, Edgar Degas and Pablo Picasso, all of them having more than 400 paintings.
+<div>On the 50 represented painters, the 3 painters with the most paintings in this dataset are Vincent Van Gogh, Edgar Degas and Pablo Picasso, all of them having more than 400 paintings. </div>

 * Nationalities of painters
-The dataset contains 17 different nationalities.
-French, Dutch and Spanish having the most paintings on this dataset.
+<div>The dataset contains 17 different nationalities.
+French, Dutch and Spanish having the most paintings on this dataset. </div>

 * Genres of painters
 <div>There are a lot of different genres in this dataset, some painters being associated to several genres.</div>